Blog

 Here’s why so many projects fall short: as humans, we find it hugely difficult to change our habits, styles and tendencies when things get tough.
 It’s innate.

 By their very nature, People Change programmes tackle highly emotive issues and areas.
 So called ‘soft’ skills are vital to their success.
-But as we know, these skills are harder to learn and much tricker to consistently apply than a project methodology.
+But as we know, these skills are harder to learn and much trickier to consistently apply than a project methodology.

 I’ve been running projects for over 20 years, and have often seen well run, efficient projects fail to make an impact on the business at hand because, at the crunch point of implementation, people revert to type.
 They fail to win hearts and minds.
 They’re unable to truly connect.
 As a result, they don’t get the buy-in needed for long-term adoption and meaningful change.